gerner/stellarpunk/designs/save_load.md

 weakref style registry so we don't have to be careful about notifying the registry when we're done with SensorImage objects?

+Order: lives on Ship
+Effect: lives on Sector
+Agendum: lives on Character

+In the last four cases where we have items that live on some entity, we could have the owning entity keep some kind of a registry of these things where the items have items unique within the scope of that entity.
+None of these items will ever move to another entity, so that should be good enough.
+Then we can save a combination of the entity id of the owning entity plus the local id of the object.
+The entities will need to provide some way to fetch objects by id.

+For example, whenever we make a SensorImage, SensorSettings could assign it an identifier and keep a registry of all the active SensorImages with id to object lookup.
+Perhaps that would be a weakref.WeakValuesDictionary so we don't have to keep careful track of object lifetimes.

+We could do the same thing for orders, effects, agenda.

 ## Dynamic vs Static State

 Some stuff, like production chain, or sector layout in the universe, doesn't